-European Health Insurance Card – EHIC
+Global Health Insurance Card – GHIC

-What EHIC covers
+What GHIC covers

-It allows you to get state medical treatment on the same basis as residents of the country you’re visiting.
+It allows you to get state medical treatment on the same basis as residents of the EU country you’re visiting.
 You may need to pay upfront and then reclaim some or all of the costs.

 It is a short-term solution aimed at tourists and other visitors staying for up to three months.
-The EHIC helps you to access healthcare if you get ill or have been in an accident.
+The GHIC helps you to access healthcare if you get ill or have been in an accident.
 It also covers treatment of a chronic or pre-existing medical condition that becomes necessary during your visit.

-How long you can use your EHIC
+How long you can use your GHIC

-EHIC is a temporary solution.
+GHIC is a temporary solution.
 After three months in a country, you should register with the healthcare authorities and access general healthcare as a resident.

-How to apply for an EHIC
+How to apply for an GHIC

-An EHIC is free of charge!
+A GHIC is free of charge!
 Don’t apply through any sites that charge you for application.

-EHICs are residency-based.
 Once you become a resident in your new country, apply for the locally-issued EHIC – it will cover you during your travels within the EEA.

 S1 form for state healthcare